romegasoftware/NovaTestSuite/readme.md

 ```

 ### Debugging failing requests
 To debug more easily why your nova request is failing you can chain `dumpErrors()` before you make any assertions about the status.
-This method will dump all session errors, the sent data and the json response of the request.
+This method will dump all session errors and the json response of the request.

 ```php
 $this->storeResource()